-As BMW released the mid-life facelift (or the ‘LCI’ in BMW lingo) of the M5 in June 2020, we assumed it would have started developing the next-generation M5 super-saloon a while ago.
-Speaking to Drive – Der Playboy Mobility-Guide, Markus Flasch, CEO, BMW M, has confirmed that the next-gen BMW M5 will be available as a hybrid electric car.
+When BMW released the mid-life facelift (or the ‘LCI’ in BMW lingo) of the M5 in June 2020, we assumed it would have started development of the next-generation M5 super-saloon.
+Speaking to Drive – Der Playboy Mobility-Guide last year, Markus Flasch, former CEO, BMW M, confirmed that the next-gen BMW M5 will be available as a hybrid electric car.

-According to a report which CAR has filed, the future BMW M5 will arrive in 2024, a year after the next-gen 5 Series (BMW G60).
-The plug-in hybrid EV could get a V8 petrol engine and two electric motors that produce 750 hp and 1,000 Nm (737.5 Lb.-Ft.) of torque.
-The same powertrain will serve the upcoming BMW XM (project Rockstar).
+According to a report by CAR, the future BMW M5 will arrive in 2024, a year after the next-gen 5 Series (BMW G60).
+The plug-in hybrid EV could get a V8 petrol engine, similar to the BMW XM.

 On the new BMW M550i